 “These are also people that are interested in investing in the sector as opposed to looking to buy… We are clearly saying ‘watch this space.’”

 Those sky-high costs are a product of WeWork’s aggressive expansion trajectory.
-The company has more than doubled its presence in the last year alone, up to 425 locations.
+The company almost doubled its presence in the last year alone.
 As a result, WeWork’s most significant costs are the $18B in rental commitments the company has made through 2023, as well as renovation and construction costs.
 The company appears to be following the Amazon model: focus on building out infrastructure and achieving brand ubiquity first, then flip the switch on profitability later.

 Rental commitments continue to be the most significant cost on WeWork’s balance sheet.
 The company currently leases approximately 14M square feet of office space — a number that equates to “a small city’s worth of commercial square footage,” according to Quartz.
-To secure the spaces, the company has signed leases worth $18B, which it will pay out under terms of 5, 10, or 15 years.
+As of June 2019, WeWork had a total of $47.2B in lease obligations.

 In times of strong economic growth, WeWork’s rental commitments will not be a problem, since the company can reasonably expect occupancy rates to stay high enough to cover the expense.
 However, if a recession should hit and membership flags, WeWork could be left holding the bill for rent obligations it cannot meet.